2023 Most Popular Child Development & Family Studies Bachelor's Degree Schools in Tennessee

 You’ll be in good company if you decide to attend Freed-Hardeman University.
 It ranked #5 on our 2023 Most Popular Child Development & Family Studies Bachelor’s Degree Schools in Tennessee list.
 Located in the town of Henderson, FHU is a private not-for-profit school with a small student population.

-Johnson University did quite well in this year’s ranking of the most popular places for human development and family studies students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the rural area of Knoxville, Johnson University is a private not-for-profit college with a small student population.
+Johnson University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree human development and family studies programs.
+Located in the rural area of Knoxville, Johnson University is a private not-for-profit school with a fairly small student population.

 About 67% of the students majoring in human development at the school are women while 33% are male.